Chris Vincent (motorcycle sidecar racer): Road Racing career

-He first entered the Isle of Man Sidecar TT race in 1960 followed by 1961, with DNFs in both events.
+Vincent first entered the Isle of Man Sidecar TT race in 1960 followed by 1961, with DNFs in both events.
 He then won in 1962 with passenger Eric Bliss whom he first raced with for part of the 1961 season, establishing the first all-British Sidecar TT win since 1954, the first mountain circuit win by a British machine since 1925, and the first-ever international TT victory by a BSA.

 Vincent campaigned the early BSA A7 500 cc pre-unit construction engined sidecar outfits and then later the unit-construction A50 engines when these became available after 1962.
-During the 1960s some sidecar races particularly those carrying World Championship status including the TT were restricted to 500 cc, whereas the UK national series races had classes where 650 cc (BSA A65 in Chris' case) and larger engines were used.
+During the 1960s some sidecar races particularly those carrying World Championship status including the TT were restricted to 500 cc, whereas the UK national series races had classes where 650 cc (BSA A65 in Chris's case) and larger engines were used.

-He is associated with popularising the true 'kneeler' concept, and although this was earlier attributed to Eric Oliver who used a semi-kneeler in the 1950s, Chris' own frame designs enabled a sidecar outfit with a much lower frontal area and smaller proportions hence better streamlining and lower centre of gravity which is fundamental for high-speed cornering.
+Vincent is associated with popularising the true 'kneeler' concept, and although this was earlier attributed to Eric Oliver who used a semi-kneeler in the 1950s, Chris's own frame designs enabled a sidecar outfit with a much lower frontal area and smaller proportions hence better streamlining and lower centre of gravity which is fundamental for high-speed cornering.
 Vincent believed his road-racing success was in part due to his experiences on grass giving him an advantage over many of his rivals, stating "Where I have an advantage over many of my rivals is on corners.
 The power comes in much sooner and my grass track experience has taught me how to avoid and get out of trouble".